scikit-bio/scikit-bio/CONTRIBUTING.md

 Testing Guidelines
 ------------------

 All code that is added to scikit-bio must be unit tested, and the unit test code must be submitted in the same pull request as the library code that you are submitting.
-We will not merge code that is not unit tested.
-The PyCogent Coding Guidelines describe our [expectations for unit tests](http://pycogent.org/coding_guidelines.html?highlight=coding%20guidelines#how-should-i-test-my-code).
+We will only merge code that is unit tested and that passes the [continuous integration build](https://github.com/biocore/scikit-bio/blob/master/.travis.yml), this build verifies that the:

+- Full test suite executes without errors.
+- Doctests execute correctly (currently only for Python 2.7).
+- C code can be correctly compiled.
+- Cython code is correctly generated.
+- All code is valid in Python 2.7 and >=3.3.

+The scikit-bio coding guidelines describe our [expectations for unit tests](http://scikit-bio.org/development/coding_guidelines.html).
 You should review the unit test section before working on your test code.

 Tests can be executed using [nose](https://nose.readthedocs.org/en/latest/) by running `nosetests --with-doctest` from the base directory of the project or from within a Python or IPython session running the following code: